 AFGE participates in OSHA stakeholder meetings, evaluates proposed regulations and standards, and provides comments and testimony.
 AFGE also monitors proposed health and safety legislation, lobbying for measures that provide better protection for federal employees and against measures that weaken OSHA protection.

 Update: Mailing Address Change for DFEC & OWCP

 Federal employees have the right to a workplace free from recognized hazards [29 CFR 1960.8(a)].
 When employees get hurt or become ill as a result of their job exposures, they are entitled to workers' compensation benefits, including medical care, wage loss replacement, and vocational rehabilitation, among others.

 Federal employees also have responsibilities—reporting injuries and illnesses, filing claims for compensation in a timely manner, and returning to work when medically cleared.

-Many of these rights and responsibilities are not communicated to TSA employees, and if they are, the information is often wrong or misguided.
+These rights and responsibilities are not always communicated to employees, and if they are, the information may be inaccurate or misguided.
 Sometimes employees are denied the right to file, transmittal of their claims is delayed, claims are controverted, and employees are forced to return to work too soon for fear of losing their jobs.

-Click here to access a short online module on the basic benefits and requirements of the Federal Workers’ Compensation system.
+We offer a short, self-paced online module on the basic benefits and requirements of the federal workers’ compensation system.